emaanr/notes/Other/API/infodump.md

   - Simply need to understand how to write an implementation to whatever the framework is expecting.
     - That is, using the API and honoring the "contract" enforced by it.

-### Note

-> Note: In the current technological climate, the term API is almost always used to refer to Web-Based API.
-However all kinds of APIs exist such as the examples below.
+> **Note:** In the current technological climate, the term API is almost always used to refer to Web-Based API.
+However all kinds of APIs exist.

+### Examples

+- Some Examples of APIs:
+  1. Strings
+  2. Operating Systems
+  3. Web Browsers

 #### Example: Strings